zopefoundation/z3c.form/src/z3c/form/converter.rst

   >>> csdv.toWidgetValue(genders.missing_value)
   []

+When the field is not required, the widget renders a "no value" option.
+If the user picks it, its token is submitted and reaches the converter.
+The token is not part of the terms, so it is ignored:

+  >>> csdv.toFieldValue([seqWidget.noValueToken])
+  []

+  >>> csdv.toFieldValue(['m', seqWidget.noValueToken])
+  [0]

 For some field, like the ``Set``, the collection type is a tuple.
 Sigh.
 In these cases we use the last entry in the tuple as the type to use: